redsstriker/ISO-18013/README.md

 ISO develops open standards that can be used by the global community.
 If you would like to be part of the development community for ISO go to https://www.iso.org/get-involved.html

-ISO/IEC JTC 1/SC 17/WG 10 or just Working Group 10 (WG10) standardized Motor Vehicle Driver Licences and related devices.
+ISO/IEC JTC 1/SC 17/WG 10 or just Working Group 10 (WG10) standardized Motor Vehicle Driver Licences and related documents.

 ** Purpose **